RebeccaKessler/Machine_Learning/README.md

 # Final Model
-Our final model is based on CamemBert.
-CamemBert is a large language model that was pretrained on a large corpus of French texts.
+Our best perfroming models are based on CamemBert and Flaubert.
+Both models are large language model that was pretrained on a large corpus of French texts.
 It is based on RoBERT (Robustly Optimized BERT) which is an optimized version of the original BERT model.
 The CamemBert base model consists of 12 layers, 12 attention heads, 768 hidden size and a total paramterers of 110 million.
 To set up our final model, we went through the following steps:

 - **Step 1:  Data collection:**